 By Defence for Children – The Netherlands

-On December 18th, before an audience of 85 representatives of children’s rights organizations, academics, local and national governments, judiciary and international organizations, MPs Lisa Westerveld (GroenLinks), Martin Wörsdörfer (VVD), Niels van den Berge (GroenLinks) and Marijke van Beukering – Huijbregts (D66) discussed online the recommendations of the Children Deprived of Liberty (GSCDL).
+On December 18th, before an audience of 85 representatives of children’s rights organizations, academics, local and national governments, judiciary and international organizations, MPs Lisa Westerveld (GroenLinks), Martin Wörsdörfer (VVD), Niels van den Berge (GroenLinks) and Marijke van Beukering – Huijbregts (D66) discussed online the recommendations of the United Nations Global Study on Children Deprived of Liberty (GSCDL).
 During the launch UN Representatives and expert by experience Bodine gave their contributions.
 UN expert professor Manfred Nowak, stressed that 7 million children are deprived of their liberty every year worldwide.
 In the Netherlands, too, children are detained in police cells, in detention centers for children in conflict with the law, immigration detention or are deprived of their liberty in secured residential youth care.
 The MPs responded to the recommendations from the UN Study for the Netherlands.
 They have committed themselves to prevent the deprivation of liberty of children now and in the next cabinet term.
 Westerveld went a step further and no longer wants closed institutions for children in five years’ time.

 Deprived of childhood